-This article is about removing the heating element from a front loading UK washing machine.
+This article is how to remove the heating element from a front loading UK washing machine.
 Removing the heater can be very difficult.
-Don’t do it unless you are sure it needs replacing and you are proficient at repairing things.
-Very often you cannot get an old heater back in place once removed.
+So don’t do it unless you are sure it needs replacing, and you are proficient at repairing things.
+Very often you cannot get an old element back in place once removed.
 This is because of the way they are designed (as described later).

 Where is the heating element on a washing machine?

 So it’s impossible to give specific instructions.
 Some washing machines even have the front panel welded in so it can’t be removed meaning the entire drum has to come out of the cabinet to get access.
 Essentially you should know what a heating element looks like.
 It can only be inserted in either the back of the main drum or the front.
 If you don’t have the skills to work out how to take something to pieces and put it back together get an appliance engineer.